 The Company's bylaws authorize the number of directors to be not less than five (5) and not more than nine (9).
-The number of directors on the Board of Directors is currently fixed at six (6).
+The number of directors on the Board of Directors is currently fixed at seven (7).
 Each director serves a one-year term.
-The Board of Directors is currently composed of the following six (6) directors whose terms will expire upon the election and qualification of directors at the Annual Meeting: William J. Dawson, Robert C. Hood, Dennis C. Kakures, Robert P. McGrath, Dennis P. Stradford and Ronald H. Zech.
+The Board of Directors is currently composed of the following seven (7) directors whose terms will expire upon the election and qualification of directors at the Annual Meeting: William J. Dawson, Robert C. Hood, Dennis C. Kakures, Robert P. McGrath, M. Richard Smith, Dennis P. Stradford and Ronald H. Zech.
 At each annual meeting of shareholders, directors will be elected for full terms of one year to succeed those directors whose terms are expiring.

-At the Annual Meeting, the shareholders will elect six (6) directors.
+At the Annual Meeting, the shareholders will elect seven (7) directors.
 Messrs.
-Dawson, Hood, Kakures, McGrath, Stradford and Zech have each been nominated to serve a one-year term, until the annual meeting of shareholders to be held in 2010, until their successors are elected or appointed and qualified, or until their earlier resignation or removal.
+Dawson, Hood, Kakures, McGrath, Smith, Stradford and Zech have each been nominated to serve a one-year term, until the annual meeting of shareholders to be held in 2013, until their successors are elected or appointed and qualified, or until their earlier death, resignation or removal.
 The Board of Directors has no reason to believe that any of Messrs.
-Dawson, Hood, Kakures, McGrath, Stradford or Zech will be unable or unwilling to serve as a nominee or as a director if elected.
+Dawson, Hood, Kakures, McGrath, Smith, Stradford or Zech will be unable or unwilling to serve as a nominee or as a director if elected.